twanvl/sts-exporter/README.md

 Simply load the mod.
 At the start of the game, a directory "export" will be created that contains the card images and other card data in a HTML format.

+The size of the exported images is based on the resolution of the game.
+So for best results, set Slay the Spire to 1920x1080.

 ## Changing the export format

 The exporter uses JTwig, and it is very easy to write your own templates.
 See [the cardlist html template](src/main/resources/templates/cardlist.html.twig) for an example.